These have suddenly become very popular – I wonder why!

 Colin says… “Arrived safe and well.
 Its fab!
 (Going on my 2CV) the old one was faded!”

 Aiko said… “I have lots of friends back home in Japan.
 Please send 20 stickers.”

-Join this unified show of opposition to new nuclear build and storing radioactive waste at Hinkley, Somerset, marking the first anniversary (on 11th March) of the ongoing disaster at Fukushima that shows us that the unexpected and “impossible” CAN happen at any time.
+Join the unified show of opposition to new nuclear build and storing radioactive waste at Hinkley, Somerset.
+The ongoing disaster at Fukushima that shows us that the unexpected and “impossible” CAN happen at any time.

 UK activists are seizing the moment of nuclear’s international notoriety to hammer home the point, with group ‘Kick Nuclear’ saying, “Over the last 60 years, the nuclear industry has proved time and again that it is incapable of controlling such a dangerous – and expensive – form of energy”

 * Kick Nuclear is reinforcing its campaign for a national boycott of EDF Energy.
 The French state-owned energy giant is spearheading the push for new nuclear build in the UK, and elsewhere.
 See http://boycottedf.org.uk

 - Government proposals do not address the carbon debt involved with building nuclear power stations.
 The construction industry and in particular the production of concrete has a major impact on carbon emissions.

 - There can be no ‘energy security’ from power stations that depend on fuel source, uranium, that is not produced in the UK and which, from all sources, is likely to run out in the forseeable future.